Nkdarmel/Protected-Area-Matrix/README.md

 # Protected-Area-Matrix
 This project aims to create an online tool that will allow for analyzing management categories and governance types of protected areas according to the classification of the IUCN.
-The tool is designed to be used by professionals in the field, such as biologists, ecologists, civil enginneer and conservation managers.
+The tool is designed to be used by professionals in the field, such as biologists, ecologists, civil engineer and conservation managers.
 ## Steps to use the code:
 1. Clone this repository with `git clone https://github.com/your-username/IUCN-Protected-Area-Matrix.git`
 2. Install necessary dependencies by running `pip install pandas matplotlib`